 Lastly, look for running backs that operate in a run-heavy offense, and receivers that work in a pass-heavy system.

 This is a tough area because they have to appear on your draft board.
 What happens if there comes a time in your draft to take this player?
 It is up to you, you are the one that wanted to avoid him in the first place.
 We usually skip that player unless the value is too good to be true.
 There are a few factors in figuring players to avoid.

 1. Quality of the team - If the team is really bad the chances are that the fantasy production will be really bad.
 Last year, were there any Browns you would have really wanted on your team?
-NO. How about any Bills or Raiders?
+NO. How about any 49ers?
 The answer is NO. Remember that I am not talking about the 23rd and 24th players on your roster.
 I am talking about core guys.
-Guys like Ryan Grant and Roddy White.
-This year there will be bad teams too.
-One prime candidate is the Chiefs.
-Players like Matt Cassel, Jamaal Charles, Thomas Jones and Dwayne Bowe will certainly be tempting to take, won't they?

 3. Training Camp - Like I said before, this is the time that players and coaches will give you insight as to what is going to happen during the season.
 You will see situations arise where you say to yourself, “I don't want that guy on my team,” LISTEN!!!

 In order to rank the aforementioned core group, you start out with the three sub groups.
 You rank the players as to how you think they are going to perform.
 Then you spend some time looking over number 2 & 3.
 When things stand out you make the proper adjustments.
 Then for the next month or two you have to follow what goes on in the NFL and make decisions on what you see and hear.
 It is important that you make these changes.
 If you don't adjust your rankings they can never get better.